 Another recent study done in some of the hottest climates in the harshest environments in Australia recorded data that backs up the same performance claims.
 A technical brief details the effect that high ambient temperatures have on internal temperatures reported by the micro-inverters.
 Over 67,000 data readings were gathered from more than 170 Enphase installations across Australia, including New South Wales, Queensland, Victoria, and Tasmania during January 2014.
 During the extreme temperatures of Australia’s hottest month of the year, all Enphase Microinverters operated continuously – demonstrating that they are suitable for installation on rooftops and under modules in some of the hottest climates available.

 Are you thinking of making the switch solar at your home or business?
-Get a free quote here, and we’ll come up with a custom solar proposal to best suited your family’s needs.
+Get a free quote here, and we’ll point you in the right direction with a custom solar proposal to best suited your family’s needs at a great price.

 GoGreenSolar – Blog